atongsak/threejstests/README.md

 # vite
 npm install --save-dev vite
 ```
-4. 'cd' into the folder you want to examine.
+4. `cd` into the folder you want to examine.
 5. Then run:
 ```bash
 npx vite